- How does the native plants database search work?

 Caterpillars make up as much as 87 percent of a chick's diet.
 Entomologist Doug Tallamy—author of Bringing Nature Home and leading researcher in the impacts of non-native plants on native ecosystems—found in a study that native woody plants hosted 35 times more caterpillar biomass than non-native woody plants.

 As Tallamy is quick to point out, landscaping with plants that are tasty to native caterpillars doesn’t mean you’ll have an unsightly yard, denuded of leaves.
 Most birds eat caterpillars when the larvae are small.
 And as you shift your garden’s offerings to make them more bird-friendly, you’ll likely find that those scattered holes in the leaves of your newly planted red oak will be a beautiful sight indeed.
+Of course, more caterpilllars also means more butterflies!
+(See the next item for more on that.).

 One of the many benefits of native plants is biodiversity and the new feathered friends that come with it.
 You may be seeing new birds in your backyard.
 The Audubon Bird Guide app is a great way to identify, learn about, and track the birds you find.
 With over 820 species at your fingertips, it is the perfect companion to your bird-friendly space.
 Download it free now.